 Faculty are required to make accommodations for one category of students activities, namely, student athletes as well as those participating in certain other extracurricular activities identified below.
 They have the option of making accommodations for yet a second category of student activity participants; and they are expressly discouraged from making other accommodations.

-- Co-curricular and Faculty - sponsored field trips.
+Co-curricular and Faculty - sponsored field trips.
 Often in the course of the year, either related to specific courses that are being taught or growing out of departmental or club activities, field trips are organized that can be very educationally beneficial to students.
-These include, for example, trips to New York City to visit art museums, a visit to the United Nations organized by the faculty who advise the Political Discussion Group, occasional trips to the Christian Science Monitor in Boston, etc. Faculty are not obliged to grant students excused absences from class to participate in these field trips but are strongly encouraged to do so as long as students can reasonably be expected to keep up with the academic requirements of the course.
+These include, for example, trips to attend academic or leadership conferences, trips to New York City to visit art museums, etc. Faculty are not obliged to grant students excused absences from class to participate in these field trips but are strongly encouraged to do so as long as students can reasonably be expected to keep up with the academic requirements of the course.
 Similarly, while faculty are not required to reschedule evaluations and other class assignments, they are encouraged to do so in these cases.

 Fraternities and Sororities